 Black + Decker 5 Minute Pizza Oven – Buy Now

 No time to sit around waiting for your pizza to cook in a normal time?
 Perfect for those late night drunk binges, this indoor pizza oven from Black + Decker will cook up your favorite pizza in just 5-minutes.
 For real.
 Insanity.
 Did we mention this includes frozen and fresh pizzas?
 Oh, and don’t let the looks deceive you.
 It’ll cook up to a normal 12-inch sized pizza.
 We loved the no-brainer easy-to-use pizza settings that you, legit, just turn a knob to set.
 Choose from: Deep Dish, Rising, Regular & Thin, Frozen, and Bake.
 It’s honestly that simple.
 As an added bonus, you can also use this as a snack machine to cook up frozen snacks, baked good and more.

 Average Cook Time: 5 minutes.

-Betty Crocker Homemade Pizza Maker – Check Price
+Betty Crocker Homemade Pizza Maker – Buy Now

 This pizza maker is basically a 6-in-1 cooking option.
 Not only does it make frozen or fresh 12-inch pizzas and flatbreads, you can also make things like cinnamon buns, cookies, nachos, egg omelettes, party mixes, s’more pie and so much more.
 But, back to the pizza at hand.
 This one is your best bet if you love a nice and crispy crust.
 The baking plates are nonstick and coated so the crust is always perfect and it’s a breeze to clean.